 August 20, 2016 – Matt Roberts (Three Doors Down) was born in rural Mississippi in 1978 – Roberts grew up with lead singer Brad Arnold (vocalist/drummer) and bassist Todd Harrell in Escatawpa, Mississippi, where they formed 3 Doors Down in 1994.
 He became a seasoned guitarist and back-up vocalist for the group,

-The founding members of 3 Doors Down were raised in Escatawpa, a cozy town of 8,000 people.
+The founding members of 3 Doors Down were raised in Escatawpa, a cozy town of 8,000 people in rural Mississippi.
 Although brought up in religious households, the musicians also felt the call of rock & roll at an early age, eventually forming a rock trio in 1994 to play a friend’s backyard party.

 As the years progressed, so did the band’s sound, and the group soon added guitarist Chris Henderson and retained a studio drummer so that Arnold could come forward and sing live.
 After touring the Gulf Coast’s venues, the band made its way to New York, where a showcase at CBGB brought 3 Doors Down to the attention of Republic Records.
 A subsidiary of Universal, Republic Records signed the musicians and issued their major-label debut, The Better Life, in early 2000.